National News

 Washington, DC – The Washington DC-based Jamaica Direct Distributing Company joined forces with Miami-based US importer Season Farm Fresh, Inc. and their Jamaican export partners to bring mangoes from Jamaica to the United States — specifically, over 4,500 pounds of St. Julian (Julie) and East Indian mangoes targeted for the New York market.

-The delectable fruit will be sold to the mango lovers of the Jamaican and Caribbean communities in New York’s Brooklyn, Bronx and Queens boroughs on Saturday, June 13, 2020.
+The tasty fruit will be sold to mango lovers in the Jamaican and Caribbean communities.
+This will happen in Brooklyn, Bronx, and Queens in New York on Saturday, June 13, 2020.

-Managing Director of Jamaica Direct Distributing Company Byron Wills, said the decision to import the mangoes is the result of a bid to help Jamaican farmers experiencing a drastic downturn in sales due to the COVID-19 pandemic and the need for Jamaican mangoes in the US.
+Byron Wills, the Managing Director of Jamaica Direct Distributing Company, said they decided to import mangoes.
+This choice aims to help Jamaican farmers.
+These farmers are facing a big drop in sales because of the COVID-19 pandemic.
+There is also a demand for Jamaican mangoes in the US.

-He also said that the mangoes were earlier scheduled to be shipped to the US at the beginning of the mango season in April; however, due to the closure of the boarders and the temporary suspension of export the shipment was delay; hence, the mango farmers in Jamaica were left to only rely on the local markets to sell their produce.
+He also said that the mangoes were supposed to be shipped to the US at the start of the mango season in April.
+However, the borders closed and exports were temporarily stopped.
+This caused a delay in the shipment.
+As a result, mango farmers in Jamaica had to rely only on local markets to sell their produce.

 He said that as commercial airlines were not back in flight as yet, Season Fresh Farm make the decision to charter a cargo plane to transport the mangoes to the USA.